chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/interaction-testing.md

 ### Execute tests with test runner

-Now that we have our first test down, let's go ahead and add tests for the archive, edit and delete task functionalities.
+Now that we have our first test down, let's go ahead and add tests for the archive and edit task functionalities.

 ```javascript:title=src/InboxScreen.stories.js
 // ... code omitted for brevity ...